antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 Glossary
 ********

 **Payload**: an entity operating onboard a satellite, directly supporting mission objectives.
+It includes edge device as well.

 **Antaris Cloud Platform (ACP)**: the cloud-based SaaS platform developed and operated by Antaris.
 ACP is used to drive development, simulation and operation of satellites.

 **Payload Developer**: an individual working with the Antaris Cloud Platform to develop, deploy and operate a payload.

-**Payload SDK**: toolkit containing source code libraries and documentation used by Payload Developers to effectively develop a payload.
+**SatOS SDK**: toolkit containing source code libraries and documentation used by Payload Developers to interface with SatOS services.

-**Payload Application (PA)**: software developed by a Payload Developer using the Payload SDK which operates its Payload Device, interacts with PC for flight services and executes payload mission business logic.
+**Onboard Application (OA)**: software developed by a Payload or Edge Developer which operates its Payload/Edge Device, interacts with SatOS for flight services and executes payload mission business logic.

-**Payload Sequence**: a discrete operation implemented by a PA to execute mission objectives.
+**Payload Sequence**: a discrete operation implemented by an OA to execute mission objectives.
 Payload Sequences are triggered via Telecommands through ACP.

 **Telecommand**: an imperative command sent from an operator to a satellite representing a logical action to be taken.
 Examples include "point towards the ground", "establish X-band radio connection", and "execute XYZ payload sequence".
 Telecommands may be executed on-demand during a ground contact, or they may be scheduled for execution over time.
 Typically, Telecommands are executed via higher-level abstractions such as Tasks.

-**Payload Server**: the physical onboard system with CPU, memory, storage and I/O connectivity for Payload Devices.
-It hosts Payload Applications and various system services.
+**Onboard Server**: the physical onboard system with CPU, memory, storage and optional I/O connectivity with Payload Devices.
+It hosts Applications and various system services.
+OBC, Payload Server, Edge Server are three such entities.

-**Payload Controller (PC)**: control software that manages operations on the Payload Server and acts as a gateway to all services provided to Payload Applications.
+**Server Controller **: control software that manages operations on the Compute Server (PS, ES) and acts as a gateway to all services provided to Applications.

-**Payload Interface**: API enabling bidirectional communication between Payload Applications and the Payload Controller.
+**Payload Interface**: API enabling bidirectional communication between Payload Applications and the Server Controller.

 **Payload Device**: a physical device provided by a Payload Developer that is physically connected to the Payload Server via one of the designated interfaces (Ethernet, I2C, UART, USB, SPI, etc).